populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 </details>

-Now let's look at some annotations/features at this location.
-Open the [chimpanzee genome assembly in the UCSC genome browser](https://genome.ucsc.edu/cgi-bin/hgTracks?db=panTro5&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr1%3A78555444%2D78565444&hgsid=1293765481_hOBCvmiwGLVKt1SRo9yIaRFa0wYc) and copy paste the chromosome and coordinates in the format they are printed (chr:start-end) in the search tab.
+Now let's look at some gene annotations at this location.
+Open the [chimpanzee genome assembly in the UCSC genome browser](https://genome.ucsc.edu/cgi-bin/hgTracks?db=panTro5&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr1%3A78555444%2D78565444&hgsid=1293765481_hOBCvmiwGLVKt1SRo9yIaRFa0wYc) and copy paste the chromosome and coordinates of the top window in the search bar (paste the coordinates in the same format as what was printed in R (i.e. chr:start-end)).

 **Q8:** Is this window within a gene?
 If so, can you figure out the name of the gene and its possible function?
 (Hint: click on the drawing of the gene on the 'Non-Chimp RefSeq Genes' track.
 This track describes genes identified in other organisms that have high sequence similarity to the observed region of the chimp genome.
 This suggests that the gene may also be present in that region of the chimp genome).